SURGICALLY TARGETED RADIATION THERAPY FOR PATIENTS WITH OPERABLE BRAIN TUMORS

-Enhanced local control and optimized efficacy
+Enhanced local control and proven efficacy

-10 days after surgery, which helps prevent residual tumor cells from replicating
+50% of the therapeutic dose is delivered within the first 10 days after surgery, which helps prevent residual tumor cells from replicating.

-88% of the therapeutic dose is delivered within 30 days, with more than 95% of the dose delivered by 6 weeks
+88% of the therapeutic dose is delivered within 30 days, with more than 95% of the dose delivered by 6 weeks.

-A favorable depth-dose profile optimizes local
+A favorable depth-dose profile optimizes local tumor control.

 Bioresorbable, conformable collagen tile preserves healthy tissue